-Our goal here is to make a faithful Shingled Write Disk emulator, one that closely mimics the SWD's functional behavior and can be used to verify and validate proposed disk management schemes.
+The goal here is to make a faithful Shingled Write Disk emulator, one that closely mimics the SWD's functional behavior and can be used to verify and validate proposed disk management schemes.
 Storage simulation has been widely used by systems researchers as it aids evaluation of proposed storage systems architectures and systems software.
-Examples of such successful simulation systems include DiskSim [3], NandSim and DRAMSim [14].
-But in our work, we seek to emulate the behavior of a SWD, and allow experimentation using existing physical drives.
+Examples of such successful simulation systems include DiskSim [12], NANDsim [13] and DRAMSim [14].
+But this project seeks to emulate the behavior of a SWD, and allow experimentation using existing physical drives.